0xfluxx/nokia_superuser_tools/README.md

-The compiled binaries in *Post-exploitation* - dropbearmulti, busybox, dirtyc0w, and some experimental binaries from [Medusa Embedded Toolkit](https://github.com/CyberDanube/medusa-embedded-toolkit\), have been statically compiled to be run on four target architectures.
-Two of these are MIPS: big and little endian.
-The other two are ARMv7, hard-float and "soft float" \(called endian-little or armel\).
+The compiled binaries in *Post-exploitation* - dropbearmulti, busybox, dirtyc0w, and some experimental binaries from [Medusa Embedded Toolkit](https://github.com/CyberDanube/medusa-embedded-toolkit\), have been statically compiled to be run on three target architectures.
+Two of these are MIPS: big and little endian, the other is ARMv7 using the \"soft float\" configuration \(arm-linux-gnueabi\).
 The script used to modify the configuration, `nokia-use-ip-cfg`
 \(itself a modified version of [this script](https://gist.githubusercontent.com/rajkosto/e2b2455d457cc2be82dbb5c85e22d708/raw/f851ccbfe0c2466e21e48e5fafe639c0dd0f2eba/nokia-router-cfg-tool.py\)\) will also tell you the endianness of the device it came from.
-If it says it's big endian, it can only be MIPS, as both ARM architectures are little endian.
-However, if it detects little endian, once you have logged in via SSH, you will have to check `/proc/cpuinfo` to determine the processor and board type.
+If it says it's big endian, it can only be MIPS.
+The script `nokia-xml-editor` will look for the device name, and you can check that against the file `nokia_cpu_list.txt`, or simply log in once the device is exploited and run `cat /proc/cpuinfo`.

 Tbe code for dirtyc0w has been included and comes from [here.](https://raw.githubusercontent.com/dirtycow/dirtycow.github.io/refs/heads/master/dirtyc0w.c\)
 The code for Busybox and dropbear would have made this repo enormous, but you can find Busybox [here](https://github.com/mirror/busybox\) and Dropbear [here](https://github.com/mkj/dropbear\).

-##HOW IT WORKS
+## HOW IT WORKS

 The usual method for configuring these devices is through an HTTP interface, served locally over port 80, but frequently exposed to the